MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ```

 ### -SoftwareVersion

-Specifies a software version for an application.
+Specify an optional version string for the app.
+The maximum length is 64 characters.

 ```yaml
 Type: String